Cassiano (singer): Life and career

 Born in Campina Grande, in the state of Paraíba, he lived only a short time there; one of the few memories he has of that time is the friendship his father had with Jackson do Pandeiro.
 In the late 1940s he moved with his family to Rio de Janeiro and worked as an assistant bricklayer.
 It was during this time that his father taught him his first chords on the mandolin and guitar.

 He began his musical career in 1964 as guitarist in the Bossa Trio, a group that emerged in the wake of the proliferation of samba jazz groups linked to bossa nova, but with a marked influence of jazz and, until then, incipient American soul.
 Despite its short duration, the Bossa Trio recorded two LPs and a series of compact discs.
 After this experience, Cassiano, his brother Camarão and his friend Amaro founded Os Diagonais, a group notably influenced by American soul music.

 Although he participated only in the album "Os Diagonais", released in 1969, Cassiano's musical work in the group caught the attention of other artists in the Brazilian scene.
 Among them was Tim Maia, who, after a period in the United States, discovered in the composer from Paraíba another enthusiast of the work of Marvin Gaye, Otis Redding and Stevie Wonder.
-It was then that Tim Maia invited the musician to participate in the singer's first record both as guitarist and composer - Cassiano signed four of the twelve tracks on the 1970 LP "Tim Maia": "Você Fingiu", "Padre Cícero", this one in partnership with Tim, "Eu Amo Você" and "Primavera (Vai Chuva)", both in partnership with Sílvio Rochael and great successes on Brazilian radio stations.
+It was then that Tim Maia invited the musician to participate in the singer's first record both as guitarist and composer—Cassiano sang four of the twelve tracks on the 1970 LP "Tim Maia": "Você Fingiu", "Padre Cícero", this one in partnership with Tim, "Eu Amo Você" and "Primavera (Vai Chuva)", both in partnership with Sílvio Rochael and great successes on Brazilian radio stations.

-The good commercial repercussion of Tim Maia's debut album enabled the chance for Cassiano to record his first solo album, "Imagem e Som", released in 1971 by RCA.
+The positive commercial reception of Tim Maia's debut album enabled the chance for Cassiano to record his first solo album, "Imagem e Som", released in 1971 by RCA.
 On it are the author's version of "Primavera (Vai Chuva)" and two partnerships with Tim, "Tenho Dito" and "Ela Mandou Esperar".
 Although it gained belated recognition as a sophisticated blend of bossa, samba, soul, and funk, the LP didn't get a great deal of notice at the time of its release.